tiby312/broccoli-project/report/src/ch12-algorithm-in-depth.md

 hits the divider line, and then only check AABBs that intersect that divider line.
 The problem with this improvement is that we can't just rely on the `Num` trait since we need to do some math.
 You lose the nice property of the algorithm not doing any number arithmatic.
 Therefore I didnt implement it.
 However it might be a good idea.
+That said, before any element is checked using the expensive raycast function, it will first check the abb raycast function to determine if it is even worth going further.
+This is probably a good enough speed up.

 #### Knearest